Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Joint convergence of one Peano curve and a single dual flow line

 Recall the definition of the two-dimensional random walk $\mcl Z = (\mcl L , \mcl R)$ from Section~\ref{sec:bipolar-map} and the definition of $Z^m = (L^m , R^m)$ from Section~\ref{sec:mainres}.
 Let $\mcl X$ be the random walk from Section~\ref{sec:excursions}.
 Extend $\mcl X$ to $[0,\infty)$ by linear interpolation.
 For $m\in\BB N$ and $t\geq 0$, let \eqb X_t^m := \left( \frac{3 \alpha}{2} \right)^{1/2} m^{-1/2} \mcl X_{t m} . \eqe In this section, we will prove the following proposition.

 \begin{prop} In the notation above, we have $(Z^m , X^m ) \rta (Z, X)$ in law. \end{prop}

 It is clear from Donsker's theorem and Section~\ref{sec:excursions} that $Z^m \rta Z$ and $X^m \rta X$ in law, so the non-trivial content of Proposition~\ref{prop:triple-conv} is the convergence of the joint law.
 To prove this convergence, we start in Section~\ref{sec:random-walk-conv} by proving a straightforward invariance principle for a certain conditioned random walk toward the conditioned Brownian motions appearing in the statement of Proposition~\ref{prop:ppp}.
-In Section~\ref{sec:excursion-conv}, we use this invariance principle to prove that the pairs $(Z^m , X^m)$ converge in law along subsequences to couplings of the form $(Z' , X)$ where $Z'$ is a Brownian motion with the same law as $Z$; and that in any such coupling, the law of the excursions of $Z'$ away from the zero set of $X$ agree in law with the corresponding excursions of $Z$ (see Lemma~\ref{prop:subsequence-conv} below).
+In Section~\ref{sec:excursion-conv}, we use this invariance principle to prove that the pairs $(Z^m , X^m)$ converge in law along subsequences to couplings of the form $(Z' , X)$ where $Z'$ is a Brownian motion with the same law as $Z$; and that in any such coupling, the law of the excursions of $Z'$ away from the zero set of $X$ (recall from Proposition~\ref{prop:ppp} that this zero set is the same as the time set $\mcl A$) agree in law with the corresponding excursions of $Z$; see Lemma~\ref{prop:subsequence-conv} below.
 In Section~\ref{sec:triple-conv-proof}, we will conclude the proof of Proposition~\ref{prop:triple-conv} by showing that any such subsequential limit $(Z' , X)$ must agree in law with $(Z, X)$.
+This is done by means of Lemma~\ref{prop:excursion-msrblty}.